Book Character Name Ideas: 90+ Names by Genre

 Character Naming Quick-Reference Guide

-Use this guide to match naming strategies to your genre and create characters whose names feel inevitable—as though no other name could possibly belong to them.
+Use this guide to match naming strategies to your genre and create characters whose names feel like they belong in the story.

 Name Sound & Rhythm